bobllor/macdeploy/README.md

 By default the action runner build is not built with `docker_build.sh`, but can be enabled by including the flag argument `--action`.
 There will be additional checks for `.github/workflows` or `actions.yml` in the repository if the flag is given.

+## Logging

+The log file is created in the temporary folder `/tmp` by default.
+The log name follows the format: `%m-%dT-%H-%M-%S.<SERIAL>.log`.